 - Quiet when in use

-- Bulb is not bright enough for daytime use
+- The bulb is not bright enough for daytime use

-- Picture is not as sharp as in more expensive models
+- The picture is not as sharp as in more expensive models

 - Using the remote controller can be awkward